jg-l/metadata_fetch/README.md

 ## Roadmap
+- Weighted or Preferred Metadata.
+Can assign custom weights for each parser to provide a fallback priority sytem
 - Improve Documentation
-- Implement json-ld parser for schema metadata.

 ## Questions, Bugs, and Feature Requests